seanwatters/amber-vue/README.md

 <br>

-You can also use the standalone electron app with **vue-remote-devtools** for any enviornment:
+You can also use the standalone Electron app **vue-remote-devtools** for any enviornment:

 Remote: [devtools](https://github.com/vuejs/vue-devtools/blob/master/shells/electron/README.md)